Advances in Quantum Genetic Algorithms: Introduction

 \subsection{Quantum Advantages}

-Classical genetic algorithms that implement or simulate some quantum phenomena are known as quantum-inspired GA \cite{narayanan1996quantum}.
+Classical genetic algorithms that implement stochastic operations to emulate quantum gates are known as quantum-inspired genetic algorithms \cite{narayanan1996quantum, han2000genetic, xiong2018quantum}.
+Their goal is to approach quantum speedup through stochastic speedup \cite{han2000genetic, xiong2018quantum}, thus demonstrating problems that are suitable candidates for full adaptation to quantum circuits.
 The double digest problem is a representative example, since it involves concepts of molecular dynamics.
 The problem is to determine orders and distances between restriction sites on a DNA molecule by digesting the DNA with two restriction enzymes.
 The authors in \cite{suo2020quantum} claimed that this problem can be handled by a quantum-inspired GA more efficiently than a classical one once a sufficiently large quantum computer becomes accessible.
 Another notorious target for QGA is the density-based data clustering process.
 The authors used Euclidean proximity matrices as fitness score, and comprised crossover, mutation and selection in a single rotation operator.
 The algorithm is robust, with efficiency that grows directly proportional to the space \cite{banerjee2023robust}.

 A deeper model emulates entanglement in differential evolution algorithms.
-For example, in \cite{dixit2023quantum}, the crossover is probabilistic, with $0.9$ occurrence rate, and mutation is implemented via differential evolutionary perturbation.
+For example, in \cite{dixit2023quantum}, the crossover is probabilistic with a $0.9$ occurrence rate, and mutation is implemented via differential evolutionary perturbation.
 Such classical evolutionary algorithms can be enhanced by using quantum selection operators, although the improvement in performance may be small.
 In the model presented in \cite{von2022quantum}, only in 66\% of the cases was the quantum-enhanced algorithm faster than the classical counterpart.
-Their approach focused on maximizing the diversity score, in addition to the fitness score, by selecting parents that keep both good fitness and good diversity scores.
+Their approach focused on maximizing the diversity score, in addition to the fitness score, by selecting parents that maintain both good fitness and good diversity scores.